 As you are deciding which crate to purchase, think about the size your pup will be when they are full grown.

-- If your pup is full grown measure their length from their nose to their tail and add 4 inches to get the minimum length of the crate you need then measure from the floor to the top of their head while they are sitting and add four inches to determine the minimum height needed.
+If your pup is full grown measure their length from their nose to their tail and add 4 inches to get the minimum length of the crate you need.
+Next, measure from the floor to the top of their head while they are sitting and add four inches to determine the minimum height needed.

 - It is better to get a crate that is too big then one that is too small.
-Our crate is much larger then our small pup but it gives her space to move around and stretch
+Our crate is much larger than our small pup but it gave her space to move around and stretch

-- Cloth crates are nice but metal crates are easier to clean and sanitize when you are potty training your pup.
+Cloth crates are nice but metal crates are easier to clean and sanitize when you are potty training your pup.
 Plastic crates can be cleaned like a metal crate but they offer less ventilation.
-We suggest getting the highly rated Midwest Homes for Pets Lifestages Crate which can be found on Amazon.com.

 To learn more about what you need for your new puppy check out our post What You Need for Your New Pup

 You want to make the crate an inviting place to be.
 Do this by placing the crate in an area that is central to your home but a little out of the way.